 The last component of a data warehouse's cost is often overlooked: opportunity costs.

-If it takes you a year instead of two months to build your first version of your data warehouse, that will cost you an additional 10 months when you are deprived of analytical insights into your business—time when your competitors might gain an edge.
+If it takes you a year instead of two months to build your first version of your data warehouse, that will cost you an additional 10 months of being deprived of analytical insights into your business—time when your competitors might gain an edge.

-If you're a midsize business and implementing your data warehouse sets you back hundreds of thousands of dollars, you might end up delaying the launch of a product whose cost you otherwise could have afforded.
+If you're a mid-size business and implementing your data warehouse sets you back hundreds of thousands of dollars, you might end up delaying the launch of a product when you could have otherwise afforded the cost.

-Losing bandwidth doesn't just mean that other needs won't get taken care of.
-Let's suppose you're working in a rapidly growing company, where there are too many balls in the air.
-If a data warehouse project is eating up IT or engineering staffs’ focus, they may miss the signs that a mission-critical IT system is in serious trouble and is about to land your company in a major crisis.
+Losing bandwidth doesn't only mean that other needs won't be met.
+Let's suppose you're working in a rapidly-growing company, where there are too many balls in the air.
+If a data warehouse project is eating up IT or engineering staff’s focus, they may miss the signs that a mission-critical IT system is in serious trouble and is about to land your company in a major crisis.